-If the Appropriations Act is not signed by the president, existing law provides that the entire amount of the PPP loan forgiven is excluded from gross income under §1106(i) of the CARES Act, For taxpayers considering deducting PPP expenses, the IRS recently released Rev. Rul.
-2020-27 and Rev. Proc.
-2020-51, which together outline its position on whether taxpayers with PPP loans may take deductions in 2020 for PPP expenses that have not yet been forgiven.
-According to Rev. Rul.
-2020-27, a taxpayer with a PPP loan may not deduct PPP expenses that are otherwise deductible in 2020 if, at the end of the tax year, "the taxpayer reasonably expects to receive forgiveness. . . even if the taxpayer has not submitted an application for forgiveness by the end of the tax year.'
-In the event that forgiveness is partially or fully denied in the future, Rev. Proc.
-2020-51 provides a safe harbor so that impacted borrowers may claim deductions on their 2020 return, amended return, or 2021 return.
+Borrowers should also be aware of the potential tax consequences associated with the SBA's review/audit and corresponding appeal processes.
+Under Section 1106(i) of the CARES Act, the entire amount of the PPP loan forgiven is excluded from gross income.
+For taxpayers considering deducting PPP expenses, the IRS recently released Revenue Ruling 2020-27 and Revenue Procedure 2020-51, which together outline its position on whether taxpayers with PPP loans may take deductions in 2020 for PPP expenses that have not yet been forgiven.
+According to Revenue Ruling 2020-27, a taxpayer with a PPP loan may not deduct PPP expenses that are otherwise deductible in 2020 if, at the end of the tax year, "the taxpayer reasonably expects to receive forgiveness. . . even if the taxpayer has not submitted an application for forgiveness by the end of the tax year."
+In the event that forgiveness is partially or fully denied in the future, Revenue Procedure 2020-51 provides a safe harbor so that impacted borrowers may claim deductions on their 2020 return, amended return, or 2021 return.